dawed1999/Stegcrypt/README.md

 The master branch will serve as the main page for the tool.
 From here you can select the desired version/implementation by selecting the appropriate branch.

 The branches are:

-Python2:A version of the tool for python 2.
+`Python2`:A version of the tool for python 2.

-Python3:A version of the tool for python 3.
+`Python3`:A version of the tool for python 3.

-Database-Implementation:A version of the tool where we can use a database(i.e.: MongoDB) to store hashes of the keys to then decypher the message in the image.
+`Database-Implementation`:A version of the tool where we can use a database(i.e.: MongoDB) to store hashes of the keys to then decypher the message in the image.

 # Sources
 Pillow Package - https://pypi.org/project/Pillow/